ostef/jai-fmt/README.md

 This means that if your buffer is a flushing buffer, it should flush when it receives 0.
 The 0 should not be written to the buffer.

 # Additional formatting options
+* `@Fmt_Ignore` note on struct members: do not print the struct member if this not is found,
 * `@Fmt_Newline` note on struct members: if not nested, a newline will be printed after the member on which this note is on is printed.
 An example of printing a nested struct member might be when printing an array of a struct type.
 When this is the case, `@Fmt_Newline` is ignored.
 * `@Fmt(...)` note on struct members: instead of passing the formatting options to the member, the formatting string inside the parentheses is used to format the struct member.